 During nesting season some birds, robins and cardinals particularly, will repeatedly attack their own reflected image, thinking it a rival in their territory.
 This problem will resolve itself with time.
 As the nesting season progresses the birds will stop this behavior, but you can try any of the above suggestions to keep the bird away from the windows.

 If you feed birds, place the feeder away from windows; there will be less opportunity for an accident to occur.
-Keep a pair of binoculars handy for close-up looks.

 Lower Outdoor Nets